Sign in Create account

 The middle hood is built up as a rectangle directly on the blanket.
 We have to maintain the stitch look.
 At the end, we will fold the top of the new rectangle in half and sew shut to form the hood.

-Locate the centre of side.
+Locate the center of the side.

-2nd – 9th rows: Rep rows 5 – 12 from main blanket.
+2nd – 9th rows: Repeat rows 5 – 12 from the main blanket.

-10th – 18 th rows: Rep rows 3 – 11 from main blanket.
+10th – 18th rows: Repeat rows 3 – 11 from the main blanket.

-Fasten off and proceed to final border.
+Fasten off and proceed to the final border.

 Like!6